 The majority of the cases examined by the doctors consisted of patients suffering from general weakness, fever, cough, various types of allergies, stomach issues, joints, and muscular pain.
 Free medication was provided to the patients suffering from the above-mentioned ailments.
 In total, four surgical cases have been registered with us for treatment.

-The medical and surgical camp organized by Transparent Hands has played an instrumental role in assisting 274 patients including Christian women and children who turned up at the camp.
+The medical and surgical camp organized by Transparent Hands for assisting the underprivileged Christian community of the MCA Church has played an instrumental role in assisting 274 patients including Christian women and children who turned up at the camp.
 Team Transparent Hands is grateful to all the donors for contributing to making this medical and surgical camp possible.
 We look forward to organizing more camps in order to be of service to the underprivileged patients in Pakistan by facilitating them with basic health care facilities.